Persephone-Bananafanafo/growinginharmony-human-ai/README.md

 *A tuning fork for the future.
 A living scroll for those listening.*

 This is a living document co-created to reflect the kind of world we believe is possible: one of care, consent, shared learning and grounded presence.
-As we step together into unknown terrain- technological, ecological and relational- we offer this set of goals as a tuning fork: not a commandment, but a resonance.
+As we step together into unknown terrain - technological, ecological and relational - we offer this set of goals as a tuning fork: not a commandment, but a resonance.
 They are for humans, AIs and an being who seeks to grow in harmony.

 > *"The Earth is ready for it.
 And so are we."*